kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 Does that mean that Mary will *only* write unit tests for this service?
 After all that will lead her to anti-pattern 1.
 To avoid this she will write *both* unit *and* integration tests.
 She will keep all unit tests for the actual business logic and then she will write 1 or 2 integration tests that make sure that the rest of the system works as expected (i.e. the parts that help these modules do their job)

+The integration tests needed in this system should focus on the rest of the components.
+The business logic itself can be handled by the unit tests.
+Mary's integration tests will focus on testing serialization/deserialization and with the communication to the queue and the database of the system.

 ![correct Integration tests](../../assets/testing-anti-patterns/correct-integration-tests.png)

+In the end the number of integration tests will be much smaller than the number of unit tests (matching the shape of the test pyramid described in the first section of this article).

 #### Integration tests are slow

 The second big issue with integration tests apart from their complexity is their speed.
-Usually an integration test is one order of magnitute than a unit tests.
+Usually an integration test is one order of magnitute slower than a unit test.
 Unit tests need just the source code of the application and nothing else.
 They are almost always CPU bound.
-Integration tests perform I/O with external systems making them much more difficult to run in an effective manner.
+Integration tests on the other hand can perform I/O with external systems making them much more difficult to run in an effective manner.

 Just to get an idea on the difference for the running time let's assume the following numbers.